polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/02 - An Ajax primer.md

 a malicious client from changing this ID, making the server side code, edit a completely different item.
 In P5, you would by default store this ID on the server, making it impossible to modify for a malicious client.

 Security issues like the examples above, *can* be fixed in a more stateless model of developing web apps.
-In P5 however, they're completely non-existent, **significantly reducing the complexity of creating rock hard secure web apps**, without introducing complex architecture, or pages up and down of *"remember to do this"* lists, to check before you deploy your app into production.
+In P5 however, they're completely non-existent, _significantly reducing the complexity of creating rock hard secure web apps_, without introducing complex architecture, or pages up and down of *"remember to do this"* lists, to check before you deploy your app into production.

-**Several books, arguably multiple libraries of security literature, with _"security concerns"_ - Are simply _not relevant what so ever with P5_.**
+Several books, arguably multiple libraries of security literature, with _"security concerns"_ - Are simply _not relevant_ what so ever with P5.